-Burscough Village Primary School is aware that being supported towards greater independence and employability can be life-transforming for pupils with SEND.
+St. Wilfrid's is aware that being supported towards greater independence and employability can be life-transforming for pupils with SEND.
 It recognises the importance of starting early, centring on pupil aspirations, interests and needs, and will ensure that pupils are supported at developmentally appropriate levels to make a smooth transition to what they will be doing next, e.g. moving on to higher education.